 A primary goal of the transition is to make sure that Art House Convergence is able to better serve all of its constituents as a stable and resilient independent organization.
 In addition to building an independent board, this process will include insuring that the organization is able to withstand periods of instability like current COVID-19 epidemic.

 Art House Convergence was founded to support an informal network of theaters and cinema enthusiasts without an official membership program.
 For the last ten years we have provided resources openly on our website and made our events open to anyone who would like to attend.
 However, we are currently in the process of establishing a membership program to better serve our constituents.
-Two great ways to engage in the AHC community are participating in the GoogleGroup and receiving the weekly email newsletter.
+Two great ways to engage in the AHC community are participating in the GoogleGroup and receiving the email newsletter.

 We strongly encourage cinema enthusiasts and supporters to engage with AHC programs.
 We have previously hosted academics, film critics, attorneys, filmmakers, and marketing professionals.

 Yes, each year we invite art house enthusiasts to support the conference as either operations or A/V volunteers.
 In exchange for their contributions, volunteers are offered complimentary delegate badges to the conference.
 More information on the program is available here.